How to Start a Creative Agency And Lead it to Success

 If you operate a sole proprietorship, you might want to operate under a business name other than your name.

-When registering a business name, we recommend researching your business name by checking:
+When registering a business name, we recommend researching your business name by checking the following:

 Tip 2: Form a legal entity